The flu is a contagious infection of the nose, throat, and lungs caused by the influenza virus.

 - Flu vaccination for all over the age of 6 months.

 - Thorough and frequent hand washing.
-Scrub hands vigorously for at least 15 seconds.
-Or use alcohol-based hand sanitizers.
+Scrub your hands vigorously for at least 15 seconds.
+Or use alcohol-based hand sanitisers.

 - Cover mouth and nose while sneezing/coughing